Sickle Cell Disease - Infection management/ prophylaxis

 - Vaccination (pneumococcal vaccine, H-influenza vaccine, Hepatitis B vaccine evaluation)

-- Antibiotic (oral penicillin twice a day), and antimalarial chemoprophylaxis
+- Antibiotic (oral penicillin twice a day in > 5 years), and antimalarial chemoprophylaxis